urbit/docs/arvo/ames/cryptography.md

     --  ::acru                                          ::
 ```

-As the `+acru` core is merely an interface, the details on how it is utilized
+As the `+acru` core is merely an interface, the details on how it is implemented
-may vary according to the cryptosuite implemented in it.
+may vary according to the cryptosuite.
 We summarize what each
 core is utilized for here, but see
 [`crub:crypto`](@/docs/arvo/reference/cryptography.md#crub) for more details on
 how the specific cryptosuite utilized by Ames is implemented.